diogosmac/feup-comp/README.txt

 **INTERMEDIATE REPRESENTATIONS (IRs):

-The intermediate representation is being delivered by the Syntax Tree (Abstract Syntax Tree) that has in mind the preservations of the operations order based on their priorities.
+The intermediate representation is being delivered by the Syntax Tree (Abstract Syntax Tree) that has in mind the conservation of the operations order based on their priorities.
 This helps in the overall project but most importantly in the code generation phase.

 **CODE GENERATION: